 Radio City was a stronger collection of songs, from the giddy funky O My Soul to the yearning September Gurls and the melting What’s Going Ahn.
+It’s the sound of Memphis boys schooled in Stax soul, but reaching for Byrds–Beatles songcraft, with guitar chime and Chilton’s yearning voice.
 But still nobody was interested.

 As a parting shot, Chilton went into the studio and let his demons loose.
 The result was an album –Third/Sister Lovers (1978) – with a death rattle (witness Holocaust, Kanga Roo, Big Black Car) that would have spooked Kurt Cobain.

 Stark, bleak and depressing, the album lay unreleased for four years before being reclaimed as a work of troubled genius.

 Chris Bell’s solo album, I Am The Cosmos, was posthumously released in 1992 on Rykodisc.
 Wracked with depression and homosexual guilt, Bell’s album was even more harrowing than his work with Big Star.

 Recorded in France and Memphis before his sudden death, Bell’s suicidal, soulful honesty is matched by some of the darkest music ever committed to tape.